Laci1953/Z80AS/README.md

 ----------------------------------------------------------------------------------------

-Z80AS.HEX is the executable, in .HEX format.
-Use CP/M's commands LOAD then SAVE to convert-it to Z80AS.com.
+Z80AS.COM is the executable.

-Z80AS.HEX was obtained by assembling the Z80AS source files using Z80AS (self assembling assembler :)
+Z80AS.COM was obtained by assembling the Z80AS source files using Z80AS (self assembling assembler :)

 The folder SOURCES contains the Z80AS source files, ready to be assembled with ZAS (or Z80AS).